impallari/Contextual-Kerning-Tool/README.md

 By looking at the list of words that are resolved using spacing only, if there is any problem it will become self evident.

-And by looking at the list of heavily kerned words you can spot inconsistency cases (where you have set pairs overly tight or overly loose).
-Since they are displayed one after another, minor differecnes add up quickly and any incosistency will quickly pop up.
+And by looking at the list of heavily kerned words you can spot inconsistency cases (where you have set some individual pair overly tight or overly loose).
+Since they are displayed one after another, minor differecnes add up, and any incosistency will quickly pop up.